deralmas/godot/README.md

 stuff yet, but I'll slowly add whatever I'll find useful.
 Other branches are usually PRs.

+## When?
+A long time ago.
+Lately I'm busy working on the engine more than on games by upstreaming as much stuff as possible.
+Because of this i'm not updating this fork.
+Oh well.

 ## Obtaining the engine
 As now you can only compile it from source.
 For instructions on how to build it, check out the